Measurements in QFT: Weakly coupled local particle detectors and entanglement harvesting: Background: The Quantum Field Measurement Problem

 The above ``and will forever remain'' caveat is a critically important one.
 It reinforces the warning that the Heisenberg cut should not be thought of as being fundamental.
 Indeed, the validity of any Heisenberg cut approximation will always depend on the context surrounding the measurement procedure under consideration.
 In particular, one cannot simply decide mid-measurement to take a Heisenberg cut without knowing beforehand what the rest of the measurement procedure will be like.
 No matter how small quantum coherence effects appear to be in the middle of an experiment, there is always a possibility that the coherence effects are brought back to their full force\footnote{Such a carefully orchestrated large-scale recoherence is, in fact, exactly what quantum computers are designed to do.}, e.g., if the evolution is reversible.

-At this point one may wonder: if the application of a Heisenberg cut is a matter of non-fundamental pragmatic concern only, then do we really need it to make sense of the quantum measurement problem?
+At this point one may wonder: if the application of a Heisenberg cut is a matter of nonfundamental pragmatic concern only, then do we really need it to make sense of the quantum measurement problem?
 One may ask: If we believe that the world is quantum through-and-through, then why would it be necessary to connect our quantum model of reality with an (incorrect) classical model of reality in order to understand it?
 Can we have a quantum-native understanding of quantum measurements?
 To answer these questions we need to distinguish between what is fundamental in a theory and what is foundational.

-What is fundamental in a theory is roughly what that theory says that there is in the world, and how the theory says those things evolve and interact.
-For non-relativistic quantum theory this is the wavefunction and the Schr\"odinger equation.
+Given a theoretical framework, we understand as ``fundamental’’ what the theory says there is in the world, and how the theory says those things evolve and interact.
+For nonrelativistic quantum theory this is the wavefunction and the Schr\"odinger equation.
 According to this theory, the world exists and evolves in these terms only.
 The world takes no notice of which parts of its evolution might be characterized as a measurement, or where it might be valid to apply a Heisenberg cut.
 In this limited sense, the quantum world is understandable without a Heisenberg cut (and indeed without a measurement theory at all).